 Arts Education Innovation Grants

-In partnership with the Community Foundation Sonoma County, the Arts Education Innovation Grants Program supports new and innovative ideas that engage underserved Sonoma County, California students, ages 2-18, through providing access to high-quality arts education.
+In partnership with Community Foundation Sonoma County, the Arts Education Innovation Grants Program supports new and innovative ideas that engage underserved Sonoma County students, ages 2-18, through providing access to high-quality arts education.

 Ideas for projects could include but are not limited to: